kritsel/tado-openapispec-v2/README.md

 The releasenumber is basically always `0`, unless we are in the unlikely scenario where there would be multiple releases on the same day.

+## Swagger UI
+Visit https://kritsel.github.io/tado-openapispec-v2/ to try out the API via Swagger UI with your own credentials.

 # About tado
 Tado is a german based company which offers a smart thermostat solution